-- 1. For the quarterly period ended September 30, 2015 - 2.
+1. For the quarterly period ended March 31, 2015 2.
 Commission identification number 0000160968 3.
-BIR Tax Identification No 000-168-541 - 4.
-Exact name of issuer as specified in its charter: PEPSI-COLA PRODUCTS PHILIPPINES, INC. - 5.
-Province, country or other jurisdiction of incorporation or organization: Philippines - 6.
-Industry Classification Code: (SEC Use Only) - 7.
-Address of issuer's principal office and Postal Code: Km.
-29 National Road, Tunasan, Muntinlupa City 1773 - 8.
-Issuer's telephone number, including area code: (632) 887-37-74 - 9.
-Former name, former address and former fiscal year, if changed since last report: not applicable - 10.
-Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

-Title of Each Class Number of Shares of Common Stock

-Outstanding and Amount of Debt Outstanding

-Common Shares of Stock 3,693,772,279

-11. Are any or all of the securities listed on a Stock Exchange?

-Yes [X] No []

-Stock Exchange: Philippine Stock Exchange Securities Listed: Common Shares of Stock

-- 12. Indicate by check mark whether the registrant: - (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports)

-Yes [X] No []

-(b) has been subject to such filing requirements for the past ninety (90) days.

-Yes [X] No []
+BIR Tax Identification No 000-168-541 4.
+Exact name of issuer as specified in its charter: PEP SI-COLA PRODUCTS PHILIPPINES, INC. 5.
+Province, country or other jurisdiction of incorporate tion or organization: Philippines 6.
+Industry Classification Code: (SEC Use Only) 7.
+Address of issuer's principal office and Postal Code Km.
+29 National Road, Tunasan, Muntinlupa C 8.
+Issuer's telephone number, including area code: (63) 2) 850-7901 to 20 9.
+Former name, former address and former fiscal applicable year, if changed since last report: not 10.
+Securities registered pursuant to Sections 8 and 1 RSA 2 of the Code, or Sections 4 and 8 of the Title of Each Class Number of Shares of Common Stock Common Shares of Stock Outstanding and Amount of Debt Outstanding 3,693,772,279 11.
+Are any or all of the securities listed on a Stock Ex schange?
+Yes [X] No [ ] Stock Exchange: Philippine Stock Exchange Securities Listed: Common Shares of Stock 12.
+Indicate by check mark whether the registrant: Sections 26 and 141 of the Corporation Co y Section 17 of the Code and SRC Rule 17 and RSA Rule 11(a)-1 thereunder, and ode of the Philippines, during the preceding criod the registrant was required to file such Yes [X] No [ ] (b) has been subject to such filing requirement s for the past ninety (90) days.
+Yes [X] No [ ]